 When girls marry at a young age, they often leave their homes, stop attending school, and lose contact with family and friends.
 For many, marriage marks the beginning of their sexual life, even when this takes place at very young ages.
-Studies have shown that young married girls face a number of disadvantages that affect their health as well as their social and economic well-being.
+Studies have shown that young married girls face several disadvantages that affect their health as well as their social and economic well-being.
 Girls who are married before age 18 are much more likely to live in poor households, have less or no education, suffer from pregnancy-related complications, experience domestic violence, and have lower decision-making power in their household.

 A review of interventions aimed at preventing child marriage found five strategies to be particularly promising: